NVIDIA/workbench-example-agentic-rag/README.md

-> **Note**
->This app runs in [NVIDIA AI Workbench](https://docs.nvidia.com/ai-workbench/user-guide/latest/overview/introduction.html).
-Workbench is a free, lightweight developer platform that gets you up and running with AI applications and workloads in a short amount of time.
+### This app runs in [NVIDIA AI Workbench](https://docs.nvidia.com/ai-workbench/user-guide/latest/overview/introduction.html), a free developer platform that gets you up and running with AI applications and workloads in a short amount of time on your own systems, no cloud needed.

 <br>